CarlAreDHopen-eaton/FlexTools/README.md

 -------------------------------------------------------------------------------------------------------
     - Open the following folder: C:\Windows\System32\WindowsPowerShell\v1.0\Modules
     - Make a folder named FlexTools
-    - Copy FlexTools.psm1 to the FlexTools folder
+    - Copy the following files to the FlexTools folder:
+      - FlexTools.psm1
+      - RegistryConfiguration.psm1
+      - XmlWatchdogConfiguration.psm1
+    - For development and testing, also copy:
+      - RegistryConfigurationTests.ps1 (and associated test data files)
+      - XmlWatchdogConfigurationTests.ps1 (and associated XML test data)
     - Start a new PowerShell terminal window.
     - Use the exported functions.
     - In some cases you might have to run: Set-ExecutionPolicy -ExecutionPolicy Unrestricted